The Fisherman and His Wife: Variants

 The "Fisherman and His Wife" is similar to other AT-555 tales such as the German "Hanns Dudeldee", the Russian "The Old Man, His Wife, and the Fish", the Japanese "The Stonecutter", and the Indian "The Bullock's Balls".

-French author Edouard Laboulaye published a literary reworking of an Estonian tale titled The Fairy Crawfish.
+French author Édouard Laboulaye published a literary reworking of an Estonian tale titled The Fairy Crawfish.
 In this tale, poor fisherman Loppi finds a magical crawfish that can grant all his wishes.
 Loppi is satisfied with very little, but his nagging wife Masica is always asking more and more things from the crawfish.

+In "British Folk Tales and Legends a Sampler" Katherine Briggs pp.40-43 noted a British variant collected in 1924 called 'The Old Woman who Lived in a Vinegar Bottle' with a magical fairy rather than a fish.
+This was also the title of Rumer Godden's 1972 re-telling, based upon a family tradition of story-telling.
+Brigg's notes that over 41 Irish versions have been given in "Bealoideas XIV pp.273.

+The Icelandic folktale variant "My Old Woman Must be Paid" features an elf named Kidhus who had a reputation for thievery among the local human population.
+When he stole a golden ball used by a fisherman's wife as a spindle whorl, her husband demanded that Kidhus give him an object of equal value as compensation (which he granted).
+The couple became greedy and asked for more and more items until they asked Kidhus for a ladder so high that it would reach all the way to Heaven.
+Kidhus granted their request but when the fisherman and his wife climbed the ladder they lost their balance and fell to their deaths.